pandysong/highlight.vim/readme.md

 Each line is with the file path name followed by `:` and then the line number.

-The converted file could not be loaded with command `HighlightAdd`.
+The converted file could now be loaded with command `HighlightAdd`.
 Note that this command could be called multiple times to load the different databases.

 ## HighlightReset